vikas0633/python/README.md

 21be_bMakeHeatMap.py - Script to make the heatmap <br />
 21bf_ortho2fasta.py - Script to transfer the ortholog groups to fasta files <br />

-### GABox specific
-31a_reformat_gff3.py - script to replace the ref column of gff3 by priority <br />
-31b_combine_GTF.py - This is the script for combining various annotations files <br />
-31c_TAU.py - script to add ORF to the gff3 file <br />

 ### Transcripts Handlers
 22a.py - script for parsing tophat/cufflink generated GTF files against a target (-G cufflink) annotation file <br />